|On this page…|

 Save Stage7Debug, and leave the chart open for the next exercise.

-In this exercise, you will introduce a data range violation in your chart and use the debugger to troubleshoot the problem.
+In this exercise, you will introduce a data range violation in your chart and troubleshoot the problem.
 Follow these steps:

 In the Air Controller chart, modify the during action in the SpeedValue state by adding 1 to the computed value, as follows: